Carmen Johnson-Pájaro

 Baroque Violin

-Violinist Carmen Lavada Johnson-Pájaro, native of Birmingham, Alabama, is a community-based artist living in New York City.
-Carmen began her musical studies with jam sessions in the living room and eventually found her way to the world of historical performance.
-She’s had the opportunity to work with renowned early music figures such as Masaaki Suzuki, William Christie, Reggie Mobley, Rachel Podger, Richard Egarr, Lionel Meunier, among many others.
-Recent highlights include performances with Les Arts Florissants, Valley of the Moon Music Festival, Early Music Access Project, and a residency at Mount Sinai Hospital with Open Source Baroque.
-She is an inaugural recipient of the Handel & Haydn Stone Fellowship.
-Beyond performing, Carmen’s commitment to community engagement has led to years of nonprofit work in schools, shelters, hospitals, and detention centers across the world.
-She holds degrees from Juilliard, New England Conservatory, and the Eastman School of Music.
+Violinist Carmen Lavada Johnson-Pájaro is a community-based artist living in New York City.
+Raised in a family of music lovers, Carmen began her musical studies with jam sessions in the living room and eventually found her way to the world of historical performance.
+She’s had the opportunity to work with renowned figures such as Masaaki Suzuki, William Christie, Reggie Mobley, Raphaël Pichon, Jonathan Cohen, Rachel Podger, Richard Egarr, Lionel Meunier, among many others.
+Carmen’s upcoming season includes performances with Twelfth Night, Arcangelo, Handel & Haydn Society, Apollo’s Fire, Repast Baroque, CMSCVA, Washington Bach Consort, and more.
+Beyond performing, Carmen’s commitment to community engagement has led to years of nonprofit work for schools, shelters, hospitals, and detention centers across the world.
+Carmen holds degrees from Juilliard, New England Conservatory, and Eastman School of Music, where she was a Lois Rogers and Links Scholar.

 This Artist performs in the following events: